Here are our tips for how to get the most out of your time with your GP, nurse, or other healthcare professional:

 - Bring a list: If you have a lot of questions or concerns, consider making a list before your appointment.
 This will help you stay organised and ensure that you don’t forget anything important.

-- Bring a log of your symptoms: Including pain levels, any triggers and if symptoms have worsened e.g. if your leg ulcer has increased in size.
+- Bring a log of your symptoms: Including pain levels, any triggers and if symptoms have worsened for example, if your leg ulcer has increased in size.

-- Take a friend or family member: If you’re feeling anxious, consider bringing a friend or family member with you for support.
+- Take a friend or family member: If you’re feeling anxious or worried about talking about your leg or foot problem, consider bringing a friend or family member with you for support.
 This can help you feel more comfortable and provide an extra set of ears for the conversation.

-Eight questions to ask your GP or other healthcare professional
+Questions to ask your GP or other healthcare professional about your legs and feet

 “What are my treatment options?”